annkamsk/toggl-monthly-reports/README.md

 * HANDLE: your nickname, appearing in the filename eg. ak
 * COMPANY: company name, appearing in the filename eg. QED
+* SPREADSHEET_ID: id of the google spreadsheet with the invoice.
+You can get it from URL address of the sheet.
+Leave blank if you don't want to download it.

 ## Run
 `python toggl.py`

-will generate 3 reports for the previous month:
+will generate the following reports for the previous month:
 * summary pdf report
 * summary csv report
 * detailed csv report
+* [optionally] download google sheet invoice

+Please note that it does not fill in the invoice with total hours, you need to do it yourself *before* running the script.
+It only downloads the sheet and saves it under a correct name in the reports folder.

 It will also perform a series of checks:
 * check if there are any entries without description